Transitions

 Adapting to the Flux

-Adapting came early for me as I dealt with my over sensitive and self consciousness being as a young person.
-My persona adapted but my internal self suffered plenty of physical and emotional trauma.
+Adapting came early for me as I dealt with my oversensitivity and self-consciousness as a young person.
+My persona adapted, but my internal self suffered plenty of physical and emotional trauma.
 I learned to hide it.

-If you are able to adapt to fluctuating circumstances, you can begin to see the forest for the trees, but not miss the trees.
-You see it all because you have pushed your expectations to the sidelines.
+If you can adapt to fluctuating circumstances, you can begin to see the forest for the trees, but not miss the trees.
+You see it all because you’ve pushed your expectations to the side.
 You have enough experience to know that what happens will happen and that you will be able to deal with it.

-There is a level of confidence in self that comes into play that no one can really alter or take away.
+There is a level of self-confidence that comes into play, which no one can really alter or take away.
 It is just like learning or gaining knowledge.
 Once you have it, no one person or persons can take it away from you.

 It is truly liberating to feel that kind of courage.

-Everyday I am thankful for what I have gone through.
-I have regrets, but only so far as to realize the lessons within those regrets.
+Every day, I am thankful for what I have gone through.
+I have regrets, but only to the extent that I realize the lessons within them.
 Learning to live in liminality.

 Image: Landscape Stratums, 12" x 12" acrylic on canvas

-This image has gone through several transitions.
-The base image was too superficial, not enough depth in meaning or in the use of visual elements.
-It was one of those works that wanted me to do more, but I had to come to the realization first.
-An example of the dialogues that occur between my work and my psyche.
-The stratums in this work represent those liminal transitions we experience consciously and subconsciously everyday.
+This image has undergone several transformations.
+The base image was too superficial, lacking sufficient depth in meaning or visual elements.
+It was one of those works that wanted me to do more, but I had to come to the realization first—an example of the dialogues that occur between my work and my psyche.
+The strata in this work represent those liminal transitions we experience consciously and subconsciously every day.

 Thanks for reading Debra.
 There are always new ways of looking at the world if we are open to it.
 I am awestruck by what I continue to learn. 😊 Michelle